bbauska/LFS171x/README.md

 <h3>Project Lifecycle and Hyperledger Incubator</h3>
 According to the Hyperledger documentation, a <b>project</b> refers to a collaborative endeavor to deliver a work item.
 Projects can vary in terms of scope: some are intended to produce a document, some may develop new capabilities or refactor/remove an existing capability.

-In general, open source initiatives use an incubation process for new work items: this allows members of the community to contribute new ideas and code in a more structured and transparent workflow.
+In general, open-source initiatives use an incubation process for new work items: this allows members of the community to contribute new ideas and code in a more structured and transparent workflow.

 Hyperledger has adopted a rigorous project lifecycle process that has six possible states:
 <ul>
 <li><b>Proposal</b></li>
-    If an open source initiative wants to be hosted under the Hyperledger greenhouse, a proposal is submitted to the TSC for review.
+    If an open-source initiative wants to be hosted under the Hyperledger greenhouse, a proposal is submitted to the TSC for review.
 The proposal must have a clear description and a well-defined scope, must identify the development resources that are committed to the project, as well as the initial maintainers, and must be vendor neutral.
 <li><b>Incubation</b></li>
     Once a project proposal is approved, it enters the Incubation phase, and the community has a chance to explore different idea related to the project.
 When a project reaches a mature-enough stage and qualifies to be declared Active, the maintainers will vote to submit a graduation review request to the TSC.
 All projects ready to graduate from Incubation must have a fully functional code base, test coverage commensurate with other Active projects, an active and diverse community of developers, and a history of releases that follow the Active release process.
 A project in the Incubation stage is not guaranteed to eventually graduate - some projects never get to Active state.
 <li><b>Active</b></li>